User Guide

 -

-deletes the second task in the full task list. -
+list_taskfollowed bydelete_task 2deletes the second task in the full task list. -

 Editing a task: edit_task